About me, my girls, & the breed:

 I am a very open, honest, and transparent person.
 If you have any questions please do not hesitate to contact me.
 I live in Murrieta, CA, a town in between Los Angeles and San Diego.

-I am an officer on the board of the United States Eurasier Club, a member of the Eurasier Club of Canada, and a member of the Natural Rearing Breeders Association.
+I am member of the United States Eurasier Club, Eurasier Club of Canada, Southern Eurasier Association UK, and the Natural Rearing Breeders Association.

 You may be wondering, what does Braxena mean?